Jamal Igle

 Jamal Yaseem Igle is an American comic book artist, editor, art director, marketing executive and animation storyboard artist.
-The creator of the comic book series Molly Danger he is also known for his pencilling, inking and coloring work on books such as Supergirl and Firestorm.
+The creator of the comic book series Molly Danger he is also known for his pencilling, inking and coloring work on books such as Supergirl, The Ray, and Firestorm.

 Career

 Igle decided he wanted to be a professional comic book artist at the age of 14.
 Igle attained his first job in comics at 17, as an intern at DC Comics, while still attending the High School of Art and Design.
-Igle attended the School of Visual Arts.
-After college, he worked as a junior art director at an advertisement agency and in a marketing company.
+He later studied at the School of Visual Arts.
+Most of his formal art education centered upon classical illustrators such as Bob Peak, Norman Rockwell, and John Singer Sargent.
+After college, Igle worked as a junior art director at an advertisement agency and in a marketing company.
 Igle's first break as an artist was with a now-defunct publisher called Majestic Entertainment in 1993.
 He built his resume working for a number of small publishers for years until about 1999, when he left comics for a while to work at Sony Animation.
 Igle spent several months as a storyboard artist for several CGI animated series such as Max Steel and Roughnecks: Starship Troopers Chronicles.
 It was during his time at Sony that he received a call from editor Bobbie Chase at Marvel Comics to work on New Warriors with Jay Faerber.
 He has been working in comics ever since.

 Igle has worked in books ranging from The Narrative of the Life of Frederick Douglass, the all-ages action miniseries Race Against Time as well as fill-in issues in mainstream titles such as Green Lantern, G.I.
-Joe, Martian Manhunter and Supergirl.
+Joe, Martian Manhunter, and Supergirl.
 With writer Jay Faerber has done several works: a four issue run on New Warriors and an Iron Fist/Wolverine miniseries for Marvel Comics, and Venture, a short-lived creator-owned series for Image Comics.
 He became the regular artist of DC Comics' ongoing Firestorm series, beginning with issue #8 (December 2004).
 In November 2006, DC Comics announced that Igle would be taking over as series artist of Nightwing.